 \section{Abstract}

 Bayesian optimization relies on iteratively constructing and optimizing an acquisition function.
 The latter turns out to be a challenging, non-convex optimization problem itself.
 Despite the relative importance of this step, most algorithms employ sampling- or gradient-based methods, which do not provably converge to global optima.
 This work investigates mixed-integer programming (MIP) as a paradigm for \textit{global} acquisition function optimization.
 Specifically, our Piecewise-linear Kernel Mixed Integer Quadratic Programming (PK-MIQP) formulation introduces a piecewise-linear approximation for Gaussian process kernels and admits a corresponding MIQP representation for acquisition functions.
+The proposed method is applicable to uncertainty-based acquisition functions for any stationary or dot-product kernel.
 We analyze the theoretical regret bounds of the proposed approximation, and empirically demonstrate the framework on synthetic functions, constrained benchmarks, and a hyperparameter tuning task.